feugy/mini-client/README.md

 ## Changelog

+### 2.1.0
+- Use CRC32 checksum to validate that remote server is compatible
+- Dependencies update

 ### 2.0.0
 - Introduce new terminology, with service descriptor and API groups
 - Allow to declare API without groups
 - Allow to declare API validation in group options
-- Force name+version on local client
+- [*Breaking change*] Force name+version on local client
-- When parsing exposed APIs, expect 'group' property instead of 'name'
+- [*Breaking change*] When parsing exposed APIs, expect 'group' property instead of 'name'
 - Better documentation
 - More understandable error messages